 Structure of the education system and VET in general

 The nine-year compulsory schooling period in Austria starts with attendance of the four-year primary school.
 At the lower secondary level, pupils have the choice between two four-year school forms: the lower level of academic secondary school (Gymnasium) and new secondary school (Neue Mittelschule).

-Dual VET is one of four options open to students at upper secondary level.
+Dual VET is one of four options open to students at the upper secondary level.
 Whereas dual VET can only be started upon completion of the nine-year compulsory schooling period, the other pathways can be started immediately after the lower level of academic secondary school or new secondary school, i.e. after 8 years.
-One of these options is the upper level of academic secondary school.
+One of these pathways is the upper level of academic secondary school.
 This level is completed after four years with the upper secondary school-leaving exam and the matriculation certificate (Matura), which gives access to all tertiary qualifications.
-The other two options are the VET tracks school for intermediate vocational education and college for higher vocational education (the latter of which is completed with the matriculation and diploma exam).
-This means that, together with dual VET (apprenticeship training), learners have the choice between three VET pathways at the upper secondary level.
+The other two options are the VET tracks school for intermediate vocational education and college for higher vocational education (the latter is completed with the matriculation and diploma exam).
+This means that together with dual VET (apprenticeship training), learners have the choice between three VET pathways at the upper secondary level.

 National Qualifications Framework, allocation of VET qualifications